swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

         case filtered([String])
     }

-    /// Parameters that control how the test is run. public struct TestParameters {
+    /// Parameters that control how the tests are run. public struct TestParameters {
-        /// Whether to enable code coverage collection while running the tests. public var enableCodeCoverage: Bool
+        /// Whether to collect code coverage information while running the tests. public var enableCodeCoverage: Bool = false

-        /// There are likely other parameters we would want to add here.
+        /// Future proposals should add more controls over running the tests.
     }

-    /// Represents the result of running tests. public struct TestResult {
+    /// Represents the result of running unit tests. public struct TestResult {
-        /// Path of the code coverage JSON file, if code coverage was requested. public var codeCoveragePath: Path?
+        /// Whether the test run succeeded or failed. public var succeeded: Bool

         /// Results for all the test targets that were run (filtered based on
         /// the input subset passed when running the test).